grafana/alloy/docs/sources/tutorials/flow-by-example/first-components-and-stdlib/index.md

     Try pasting this into `config.alloy` and running `/path/to/alloy run config.alloy` to see what happens.

-    Congratulations, you've just written your first River file!
-You've also just written your first {{< param "PRODUCT_NAME" >}} configuration file.
+    Congratulations, you've just written your first {{< param "PRODUCT_NAME" >}} configuration file.
     This configuration won't do anything, so let's add some components to it.

     {{< admonition type="note" >}}
-Comments in River are prefixed with `//` and are single-line only.
+Comments in {{< param "PRODUCT_NAME" >}} syntax are prefixed with `//` and are single-line only.
 For example: `// This is a comment`.
     {{< /admonition >}}

 ## Components